Status: On hold

 After decades of fighting for independence, southern Sudan seceded on 9 July 2011, becoming the Republic of South Sudan.
 As the world’s newest country, South Sudan needed to develop its own democratic institutions from scratch.
 The challenges were broad and numerous, and expectations in terms of service delivery were high.
 Ethnic divisions led to violent clashes between the various ethnic groups.
 In addition, essential institutional and democratic reforms – such as the drafting of a new constitution – were postponed or severely delayed.
 In 2013, fighting broke out again within the ruling party and the country returned to a state of civil war.

-The approach of NIMD in South Sudan
+NIMD’s approach in South Sudan

 NIMD visited South Sudan in early 2012 to see what was needed in terms of political party support.
 This was the start of a long and careful process of building up a network with political parties, ministries and other international organizations that were working there.
 NIMD consulted a wide array of political party representatives, government officials, donors and civil society representatives.
 In 2013, NIMD decided not to start a fully-fledged NIMD programme in South Sudan, but to focus on a process of relationship building and networking.